 - Inventory all checked out items.

 This is especially important when you do mini-inventories; trying to piecemeal inventory as you check-in books from the chosen inventory section is asking for errors.
-(If your system allows you to inventory a specific range of call numbers that are checked out, you can certainly do that instead.)
+(If your system allows you to inventory a specific range of call numbers that are checked out, certainly do that instead of the entire collection.)

 During the mini-inventory I used 3 different methods to tally the books in the chosen sections: